-Deadline has been extended【For faculty and staff】The 20th Kansai Roundtable Meeting for Students with Disabilities Support Staff was held on February 22 (advance registration required, free of charge)
+The deadline has been extended [For faculty and staff] The 20th Kansai Student Support Officer Roundtable will be held on February 22 (advance registration required, free of charge)

-The Consortium of Universities Kyoto will hold the "Kansai Student Support Staff Roundtable for Students with Disabilities" (KSSK) as follows, with the aim of exchanging persons involved in disability support work at universities in Kansai.
+The University Consortium Kyoto will hold the “Kansai Disability Student Support Officer Roundtable” (KSSK) as follows, with the aim of exchanging personnel involved in disability support services at universities in the Kansai region.

-This time, which marks the 20th anniversary of the establishment of KSSK, the topic will be changed to a commemorative lecture, and Professor Ishida (Tsukuba University of Technology), the former chair of KSSK, who was involved in the establishment of KSSK, will be invited as a lecturer to give a talk on the theme of "The Past 10 Years of the Regional Cooperation Network and the Future Decade."
+This is the 10th anniversary of the founding of KSSK, and the 20th anniversary of the event, the topic will be changed to a commemorative lecture, and Professor Ishida (Tsukuba University of Technology), the former chair of the committee who was involved in the founding of KSSK, will be invited as a lecturer to speak on the theme of “The Past 10 Years and the Future 10 Years of Regional Cooperation Networks.”

-In addition, the subcommittees are divided into three themes: "Lectures," "Small Universities," and "Case Studies," and opinions will be exchanged on how to support students with disabilities.
+In addition, the subcommittees will be divided into three themes: “Lectures,” “Small Universities,” and “Case Studies,” and will exchange opinions on how to support students with disabilities.

-If you are a faculty member who is involved in supporting students with disabilities at a university or junior college in the Kansai area, or is interested in supporting students with disabilities, please join us in building a network among the people in charge.
+If you are a faculty member or staff member who is involved in supporting students with disabilities at a university or junior college in the Kansai area, or who is interested in supporting students with disabilities, please join us in creating a network of people in charge.

-Outline of the 20th Kansai Conference on Support for Students with Disabilities (KSSK)
+Outline of the 20th Kansai Roundtable Meeting of Persons with Disabilities (KSSK)

-there is a vacancy after the application period, so please contact the secretariat
+is a vacancy in the capacity after the end of the application period for the 20th time.
+Please contact the secretariat to participate

 (added on January 16, 2018)

-◆Contents: (Download the outline of the event in PDF format)
+◆Contents: (Download the outline of the event as a PDF)

 12:30